The Bible has been in the news this Holy Week because social conservatives are promoting state laws to protect “religious freedom.”

 Florida’s Republican legislators are promoting HB 7111, called the Conscience Protection for Actions of Private Child-Placing Agencies, that would allow private adoption agencies to refuse to help same-sex couples to adopt based upon religious grounds.

 These laws aren’t the first of their kind.
-Last year Arizona’s Republican-controlled legislature passed HB 1062, which critics said would have allowed businesses to discriminate against same-sex couples.
+Last year, Arizona’s Republican-controlled legislature passed SB 1062, which critics said would have allowed businesses to discriminate against same-sex couples.
 The criticism was so intense that Republican Gov. Jan Brewer vetoed it.

 These new “religious freedom” laws result from the realization by social conservatives that the legalization of same-sex marriage across the entire U.S. is very likely, and probably inevitable.
 They believe homosexuality is a sin because it says so in the Bible, so people should be allowed to treat homosexuals differently – as unrepentant sinners.
 (They conveniently ignore, however, that the Bible also approves of a lot of things that are considered immoral today.)